judka-uriel/uriel-book/uriel_en.md

 G‑d creates thoughts at the quantum level in the human brain.
-Sometimes directly, sometimes through angels, as it is said in Bemidbar [20:16](https://www.sefaria.org/Numbers.20.16): “He sent His messenger and brought us forth out of Egypt”.
+Sometimes directly, sometimes through angels, as it is said in Bemidbar [20:16](https://www.sefaria.org/Numbers.20.16): “He sent His messenger and brought us forth out of Egypt.”
 And the words of Shemot [23:21](https://www.sefaria.org/Exodus.23.21) “hearken to his voice” command us to follow the thoughts placed by angels in the heads of the prophets.
 <!-- see also *Moreh Nevukhim*